Dem Congressional Candidate Ryan Ryder cries uncle, and drops out of race for being a horses patoot

 — Austin Goss (@AustinGossSD) March 3, 2022

-I suspect someone asked him how many tweets there were, and he had to admit “a lot.”
+I suspect someone asked him how many tweets there were, and he had to admit a lot.

 Probably for the best.